Jerimee/xboxroller/README.md

 pd pure data patch that utilizes an xbox controller using windows and pure data vanilla with hidin (for windows only?) and cyclone

-the inputdevices is file is roughly equivalent to the one shown in this video: https://www.youtube.com/watch?v=MbGxJtenvkQ
+the inputdevices file is roughly equivalent to the one shown in this video: https://www.youtube.com/watch?v=MbGxJtenvkQ

 the hidin directory should go in Pd>extra per usual: http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files